 Where to buy Nintendo Switch — Monster Hunter Rise Deluxe Edition

 The Nintendo Switch Monster Hunter Rise Deluxe Edition is a new Switch console that features art inspired by the action-RPG game Monster Hunter Rise.
 The console, which costs $369, includes a digital code for Monster Hunter Rise and a DLC that includes additional in-game content.
 The console was released on March 26, 2021, but is near-impossible to find in stock at the moment.

 The Nintendo Switch Lite has been easier to find in stock than the Nintendo Switch.
 You can usually find Nintendo's handheld at Best Buy, Target, or GameStop.
 Just keep in mind that it sells out fast and the coral color is the hardest console to find.

 The Editor's Choice handheld sports a comfortable design, stellar game library, and is more travel-friendly than the OG Switch.
 In our Nintendo Switch Lite review, we felt the Switch Lite had a more sturdy design, whereas the Switch feels more like a display with two controllers on the side.

 Where to buy Nintendo Switch — Nintendo Store

 The Nintendo Store is back online!
 Prior to the pandemic, the Nintendo Store was a great source for new and refurbished Nintendo Switch consoles.
 However, the store had been shutdown since April.
 (It came back online on July 1).
-Last month, it had stock of refurbished Nintendo Switch consoles for $259.
-(They've since sold out).
+As we suspected, plenty more stock has been added, including refurbished Nintendo Switch consoles for $259.
 Meanwhile, the Nintendo Store at eBay — another great source for consoles — remains closed.
 We'll update our post when it reopens.